marcellopagano/marcellopagano/README.md

 # 👋 Hello coders, I'm Marcello Pagano
-🖥️ Hi, my name is Marcello Pagano and I am a computer technician (ICT) with more than twenty years of experience in Microsoft Windows systems, my skills also concern desktop/laptop hardware interventions.
+🖥️ Hi, my name is Marcello Pagano and I am a ICT technician with more than twenty years of experience in Microsoft Windows systems, my skills also concern desktop/laptop hardware interventions.

 <hr><br>

 🌐 Since 2015 I have been passionate about programming related to the web world, after a brief experience with php I immediately became interested in everything related to the javascript world.

 <hr><br>
-📖 The study of JavaScript consequently brought me to know technologies such as: Node, MySQL, MongoDb and TypeScript.
+📖 The study of JavaScript consequently brought me to know technologies such as: Node and TypeScript.

+<hr><br>

+## Web developer Skills:
+- Html
+- CSS
+- JavaScript
+- TypeScript
+- Node
+- Express.js
+- MongoDB
+- MySQL
+- JSON
+- SEO
+- Git
 <hr><br>

 ## Contact